maxcroasdale/maxcroasdale.github.io/content/architecture/workshop/index.md

 ![](/images/9447.jpeg)

 ## Power and lighting circuits
-The building has its own fuse box so it'll be a good first pass at rewiring.
+The building has its own fuse box, so it'll be a good first pass at rewiring.
 I'm planning to use industrial looking galvanised steel conduits and switches and boxes dropped from the ring in the ceiling.

 ![](/images/2001.jpeg)